 As mentioned above, the Captains are goodyear welted.

-That means that the leather upper (the part you slide your foot into) and the soles (including the insole, the midsole and the outsole, so basically everything beneath your foot) are bound together tightly by “stitching a welt to the upper and a strip of preformed canvas like a “rib” that runs all around,” as Wikipedia notes.
+That means that the leather upper part you slide your foot into and the soles, including the poron insole, the cork-bed midsole and the outer rubber sole are bound together tightly.

 You know those stitches that you often see on boots, running along the tops of the soles?
 That’s an indication the boots are goodyear welted.

-Unfortunately, it’s not a guarantee that they’re goodyear welted, because a lot of cheaper brands, lower quality brands will cut corners by fusing the uppers and the soles with glue, then adding the stitching as an aesthetic detail to imply that the boots are goodyear welted when they’re really not.
+A lot of people don’t realize that some cheaper brands will cut corners by fusing the uppers and the soles with glue, then adding the stitching as an aesthetic detail later, to imply that the boots are goodyear welted when they’re really not.

 But as mentioned above, Thursday Boot Company puts a heavy emphasis on quality, and they seem to put their money (or in this case, my money) where their mouth is.

-The Captains really are goodyear welted, and feel slightly heavier and more substantial as a result.
+The Captains really are a true goodyear welt boot, and feel slightly heavier and more substantial as a result.